 (b) the motives of an accused are irrelevant.

-As shown above in section 162.1(1) of the Criminal Code, the offence of publishing an intimate image without consent may proceed as an indictable offence or as a summary conviction offence.
-The prosecutor chooses the process.
-If the case proceeds as an indictable offence, then legal representation is available from a lawyer only; however, if the case proceeds as a summary conviction offence, then either a lawyer or paralegal may represent the accused person.
+Per section 162.1(1) of the Criminal Code as shown above, the publishing of an intimate image without consent may result in charges that proceed as either an indictable offence or as a summary conviction offence.
+The prosecutor assigned the case makes the choice of process.
+In cases where such a charge proceeds as an indictable offence, then only a lawyer may provide legal representation; however, if the charge proceeds as a summary conviction offence, then a lawyer or a paralegal may provide legal representation.

 Definition of Recording

-Upon a first glance review of section 162.1(2) of the Criminal Code the definition of "intimate image" will be noted as stating that such "means a visual recording"; and accordingly, it may be presumed that such a meaning requires that the imagery in question consist of captured data that is capable of being stored and replayed; however, the Court of Appeal recently stated within the case of R. v.
-Walsh, 2021 ONCA 43 that an "intimate image" may include a one-time only live transmission such as a FaceTime communication.
+Interestingly, section 162.1(2) defines "intimate image" and states that such "means a visual recording" that some people may interpret as meaning some form of captured data that may be stored and replayed; however, the Court of Appeal stated in the case of R. v.
+Walsh, 2021 ONCA 43 that an "intimate image" includes a one-time only live transmission such as that which occurs during a FaceTime communication.
 Specifically, in reviewing the definition of "visual recording", the Court of Appeal said:

 The accused submits that the plain meaning of "recording" implies the creation of an image that can be stored, viewed later and reproduced.
 This, he contends, excludes "evanescent" images that are transmitted and viewed a single time and are thereafter unavailable.
 He contends that to record something is to capture an event that happens at a point in time and to preserve it in a more lasting form.
 He argues that the Crown's interpretation of recording sidesteps its essential meaning which is that an event is preserved and available for later viewing.
 He points to the trial judge's comparison of a FaceTime call with a phone call to illustrate this, and says that no one thinks of a phone call as a "recording".